 Requirements for the PPS Credential with a Specialization in School Social Work

 Individuals must satisfy all of the following requirements in order to be eligible for a PPS/SSW credential recommendation from Berkeley.
 For more detailed information please read the CTC's Pupil Personnel Services: School Social Work Preconditions, Program Standards, and Performance Expectations.
 To see a checklist for UC Berkeley's PPSc Program please see here.

-Individuals seeking the PPS School Social Work credential must hold a minimum of a baccalaureate degree from a regionally accredited college or university in a subject other than Education.
+Individuals seeking the PPS School Social Work credential must hold a minimum of a baccalaureate degree from a regionally accredited college or university.
 To be eligible for a credential recommendation from Berkeley Social Welfare, students seeking the PPS/SSW credential must provide an official transcript documenting conferral of a baccalaureate degree.
 For this reason we highly encourage all applicants to the MSW Program to upload official copies of transcripts to their online UC Berkeley Graduate and Professional Application for Admission whenever possible.